-- (1) In order to realize the medium-term management plan, UBE will strengthen monitoring of the execution status of key management issues and promote concrete initiatives with a sense of urgency. - (2) As a chemicals business company, UBE will continuously improve the level of Group internal control and risk management systems and strengthen supervision of their effectiveness.
+(1) In order to achieve medium- and long-term management plans, UBE must strengthen monitoring of the execution status of key management issues and promote initiatives with a sense of urgency.

+(2) As a company in the chemicals business, UBE will continuously improve the level of groupwide internal control and risk management systems and strengthen supervision of their effectiveness.
 In conjunction with this, as a holding company, UBE will strengthen its supervision of the operational status of an appropriate governance system for the machinery business and the cement-related business.